 Criminals and fraudsters create authentic looking but false or "spoof" websites and send phishing emails to steal confidential information.
 These emails pretend to be from a legitimate company and try to trick a person into giving away their personal details (such as user names and passwords) so that security details can be updated or passwords changed.

 We will never ask you to provide your personal details via email.
 If you receive an email like this that claims to be from us and contains an embedded link and a request for you to enter any personal details, treat it as suspicious and do not enter any personal information, even if the page appears legitimate.
-If you suspect that your account details are subject to such fraudulent activities, please let us know by emailing firstname.lastname@example.org
+If you suspect that your account details are subject to such fraudulent activities, please let us know.
+Ocado help us deal with this, so please contact firstname.lastname@example.org

 We retain your personal information for as long as you are a customer and we need it in order to fulfil the purposes described above.
 After you stop being a customer, we may keep your data for a certain period of time, after which we take steps to delete your personal information or hold it in a form which no longer identifies you (as we may still need to use your data in an anonymised format for research and other business purposes).

 We may keep your personal information for a number of reasons after you have stopped being a customer.
 This includes: to respond to any questions or complaints, for legal, regulatory or technical reasons, for research and analytics, to investigate fraudulent activities, and to show that we treated you fairly.

 We will keep your personal information for as long as you are a customer of the Website, and for a period of time afterwards if you stop doing so.

 Here are our time periods for retaining customer personal information: